 3. ♻️ Repurpose used plastic

 We understand that plastic is difficult to avoid entirely.
 We know how difficult it can be to eliminate.
-So why not repurpose it when possible?
-By getting the most out of the plastic avoids creating waste.
+So, why not repurpose it when possible?

 For example, you may receive materials in large plastic drums.
 These are perfect containers for reuse.